microsoft/WhatTheHack/067-FabricLakehouse/Coach/Solution-00.md

 Students will need to have created a Lakehouse in their workspace either ahead of time, or on the day.
 This is covered in the [Create a Lakehouse](https://learn.microsoft.com/en-us/fabric/data-engineering/create-lakehouse) tutorial on Learn for those not familiar.

 You should provide the students with the ``resources.zip`` file and ensure they have uploaded each of the contained folders to their Lakehouse.
-Unfortuantely, this has to be done one folder at a time so allow a small amount of time to complete.
+Unfortunately, this has to be done one folder at a time so allow a small amount of time to complete.
 See the student resources section of the [Coach's Guide](./README.md) for details on creating the  ``resources.zip`` file.

 ## Gotchas